STulling/ImageReconstructor/README.md

 * Fixing bugs (all threads loading stencils)

 ## Release History
+* 0.1.0 "Might have broken everything for the sake of speed" Edition
+  * Optimized everything for speed
+  * It now uses a module (Julia pls make this less painful)
 * 0.0.2 "Works on other machines" Edition
   * Actual project environment thanks to Vexatos
   * Automatic adjustment of max threads thanks to zachmatson